fnproject/tutorials/Flow101/README.md

 }
 ```

-The `ìd` shoud match the *functionId* of the main function that you see in the UI.
+The `id` should match the *functionId* of the main function that you see in the UI.

 :point_up: Make sure to not confuse `id` which is the *functionId* with the *applicationId*, i.e. `app_id`.